Oblivion Records: History

 Pomposello's blues scholarship was increasing and one area of particular interest was the state of the form in the immediate New York City metropolitan area, Oblivion's home territory.
 Never a deep hotbed of traditional blues (Chicago, Illinois was the Northern U.S. center of the music), nevertheless New York had a reliable output over the postwar years by such artists as Elmore James, Wilbert Harrison, and Buster Brown.
 When guitarist & vocalist Charles Walker visited WKCR, Pomposello made it his mission to record him over a year's time with various configurations of a dozen local players.
 Blues from the Apple came out in 1974 and fittingly credited to "Charles Walker & the New York City Blues Band."

 Joe Lee Wilson was a mainstream jazz vocalist who was making his name in Manhattan's loft scene of the 1970s.
 He recorded a highly buzzed session at WKCR in 1972, which Oblivion launched as Livin' High Off Nickels and Dimes, a New York jazz radio sensation in the autumn of 1974.

 Oblivion's last album was its inspiration.
 Honest Tom Pomposello was an album of Americana "roots music", spanning from the expected blues, to folk and R&B, utilizing nine musicians recorded over two years.

-With only two reliably commercial records, Fred McDowell's Live in New York and Joe Lee Wilson's Livin' High Off Nickels and Dimes, Oblivion found it could no longer be sustained off the passions of its founders, the saga of many independent labels with inadequate capitalization.
+With only two mildly reliably commercial records, Fred McDowell's Live in New York and Joe Lee Wilson's Livin' High Off Nickels and Dimes, Oblivion found it could no longer be sustained off the passions and industry ignorance of its founders, the saga of many independent labels with inadequate capitalization.
 The company ceased initial operations in 1976.

 Activities in the digital era

-Dick Pennington left company operations after Blues from the Apple, Tom Pomposello passed away after a car accident in 1999, Fred Seibert went on to work in television, becoming a leading independent animation producer and a pioneer in digital video.
+Dick Pennington left company operations after Blues from the Apple, Tom Pomposello died after a car accident in 1999, Fred Seibert went on to work in television, becoming a leading independent animation producer and a pioneer in digital video.

-In 2001, Seibert –having led MTV Networks' internet division and founding trailblazing video programmer Next New Networks– revived Oblivion's catalog, first in downloads and eventually in streaming audio on all global platforms.
+In 2001, Seibert—having led MTV Networks' Internet division and founding trailblazing video programmer Next New Networks—revived Oblivion's catalog, first in downloads and eventually in streaming audio on all global platforms.
 The company's activities are chronicled on a Tumblr blog.
 Its latest release will drop in early 2022.